lincredibleJC/Orbital-2017-NUShortcuts/README.md

 ```

 # Description
-Mobile application to provide step by step picture guides to for shortcuts around NUS.
+Web application to provide step by step picture guides to for shortcuts around NUS.

 # Introduction